kuzzleio/documentation/src/sdk-reference/go/1/collection/get-specifications/index.md

 ## Return

-Return a json representation of the specifications and an error or `nil` is something was wrong.
+Return a json representation of the specifications and an error is something was wrong.

 ## Usage